rahulpathania93/Job_Portal/README.md

 ## 📄 License

-This project is for educational purposes and is a replica of Naukri.com for learning React Native development.
+This project is for educational purposes and is a replica of Job Portal for learning React Native development.

 ## 🤝 Contributing